authgear/authgear-server/docs/specs/user-profile/design.md

   maximum: 200
 ```

+If the valid range is narrowed, future write of the value will fail validation.

 The UI control of it is a text field restricted to integers.

 #### Custom Attribute type `number`